 Unless you file a tax election with the IRS (see below), a single owner LLC will be taxed like a Sole Proprietorship and a multiple owner LLC will be taxed like a Partnership.
 The majority of LLCs will be taxed under these standard tax classifications.
 Let's take a deeper look:

 An LLC can opt out of the standard tax classifications by filing a tax election with the IRS within 75 days after the date in which the LLC is registered.
 The two optional tax elections are discussed below:

 Disclaimer: We are not CPAs nor tax professionals and nothing in this article or on this site should be considered as tax, accounting, or legal advice.
 Every LLC’s tax situation is different, and tax situations change over time as a company grows and becomes more profitable.
-Be sure to discuss with a tax professional before you make any decisions on the structure of your new LLC or change the structure of your existing LLC.
+Be sure to discuss with a tax professional before you make any decisions on the tax classification of your new LLC or change the tax classification of your existing LLC.